funvill/funvill.github.io/_posts/2008-01-10-twitter-vs-tumblr.md

 +3 points for tumblr.com

 <strong>Post categories</strong>
-tumblr.com lets you identify posts under media types such as text, photos, links, chat, audio, video, etc. twitter.com doesn€™t let you set a category.
+tumblr.com lets you identify posts under media types such as text, photos, links, chat, audio, video, etc. twitter.com doesn&quot;t let you set a category.
 +1 point for tumblr.com

 <strong>How do I create a new post</strong>